huggingface/blog/sagemaker-huggingface-llm.md

 <!-- {authors} -->

 This is an example on how to deploy the open-source LLMs, like [BLOOM](bigscience/bloom) to Amazon SageMaker for inference using the new Hugging Face LLM Inference Container.
-We will deploy the 12B [Pythia Open Assistant Model](OpenAssistant/pythia-12b-sft-v8-7k-steps) an open-source Chat LLM trained by the Open Assistant dataset.
+We will deploy the 12B [Pythia Open Assistant Model](OpenAssistant/pythia-12b-sft-v8-7k-steps), an open-source Chat LLM trained with the Open Assistant dataset.

 The example covers: